NaDdjg/NaDdjg/README.md

 Hi there!
 I'm Djedjig Nada 👋
 <h1 align="center">

 ## Passionate computer science student.
-Dedicated to using technology to solve real-world problems 🌐.
 Always learning and exploring new technologies.
 Looking to collaborate and connect with fellow developers to build a better digital world.

 - 🌱 I’m currently learning **Data Analytics and machine learning**
 - 👯 I’m looking to collaborate on **innovative projects**